Bayesian Evidential Deep Learning with PAC Regularization: Bayesian Evidential Deep Learning

-A well-established alternative to Bayesian model training with posterior inference is learning by model selection.
-This approach suggests marginalizing out all latent variables, comparing the marginal likelihoods of all possible hypotheses, and choosing the one providing the highest response~\citep{kass1995bayes}.
-Choosing the hyperparameter value set that maximizes the marginal likelihood serves as training, hence avoids the posterior inference step on latent variables.
-Referred to as {\it empirical Bayes} \citep{Efron:2012}, this technique is fundamental for fitting non-parametric models such as Gaussian Processes.
-The optimization objective for empirical Bayes on a BLNN is: $\argmax_\phi \log p_\phi(\mby|\mbX)$.
-Introducing an independent $\mbw_n$ for each pair $(\mbx_n,\mby_n)$ leads to a marginal likelihood formulation corresponding to a sum of $N$ independent marginal likelihoods, giving
+\paragraph{BLNN Training with Type 2 ML and Prediction.} An alternative to full Bayesian model training with posterior inference is marginalizing out all latent variables and maximizing the marginal likelihood with respect to the hyperparameters, hence avoiding the posterior inference step on latent variables, referred to as \emph{type 2 ML} \citep{berger2013statistical}.
+The optimization objective then is: $\argmax_\phi \log p_\phi(\mby|\mbX)$.
+Introducing an independent $\mbw_n$ for each pair $(\mbx_n,\mby_n)$ leads to a sum of $N$ independent marginal likelihoods,

 which is amenable to using mini-batches for further scalability.
-The density function of the marginal likelihood of a training data point is identical to the posterior predictive density for new test data $\mbx^*$.
+The marginal of a training data point is identical to the posterior predictive for new test data $\mbx^*$.
 Hence, an analytic approximation developed for training is directly applicable to test time.
-The independence assumption across data points has various benefits.
-Provided that the integrals in~\eqref{eq:type2_objective} are analytically tractable, the computational complexity scales linearly with the training set size.
-More importantly, directly optimizing the marginal likelihood avoids any complexity for estimating a full posterior over weights, including complex covariance structures and multi-modal distributions.